Link: Apply now for the Southwest® Rapid Rewards® Performance Business Credit Card

 Four Upgraded Boardings Per Year

 Just for having the Southwest Performance Card, you get four upgraded boardings per anniversary year, when available.

 You’ll be reimbursed for the purchase of up to four upgraded boardings in positions A1-15.
 This can be purchased at the departure gate or ticket counter on the day of travel.
 You can use this on four different occasions, or if you prefer you can use them on a single flight (if you’re traveling with three others).

-It can take up to eight weeks for these to be reimbursed, though typically you’ll find it posts faster than that.
+It can take up to eight weeks for these purchases to be reimbursed, though typically you’ll find the credits post faster than that.
 The price of upgraded boardings varies by flight, but ranges from $30-80.
 So if you’re able to use this perk, that’s potentially a value of $120-320.